What is a Labyrinth?

 When Can I Walk the Labyrinth?

-Saint Mark’s labyrinth is available on select days and times during the season of Lent, and June through October on the morning of the last Saturday of the month.
+Saint Mark’s labyrinth is available on select days and times during the seasons of Lent and Advent.